Back to blog

 Formerly known as DEAR Systems, Cin7 Core is a heavyweight in the inventory space.
 It offers deep manufacturing features and robust accounting integrations.

 Best for: Brands doing light assembly or manufacturing.
 The Catch: It can be overwhelming and difficult to set up, often requiring paid implementation partners.
+For a direct head-to-head comparison, see VNDLY vs Cin7 Core 2026.

 3. Linnworks